EmanuelAlogna/Brain-MRI-generation-using-GANs/generation/experiments/README.md

 ├──  experiments
 │   ├── internal_connections_analysis.ipynb   - in this experiment we turned off the internal connections
 │   ├── skip_connections_analysis_1.ipynb     - in this experiment we turned off the skip connections
-│   └── skip_connections_analysis_2.ipynb     - in this experiment we perturbing the skip connections
+│   └── skip_connections_analysis_2.ipynb     - in this experiment we perturbed the skip connections with an image B.

 ```